Certification FAQs

 The cost depends on which program you’re participating in and, in some cases, where you are taking the program.
 For all designations other than the Certified Cargo Security Professional (CCSP), the price is all-inclusive and covers: all required courses for that designation, the certification application and testing fee, the certification kit and membership for one year in NATMI.

-Certified Supervisor of Maintenance/Equipment (CSM/E) – See Certification
+- Certified Director of Maintenance/Equipment (CDM/E) or Certified Supervisor of Maintenance/Equipment (CSM/E) – $1495 See Certification

 Courses remain valid for five (5) years.
 If you fail to apply for certification within 5 years, the courses will expire and you will have to retake them if you wish to apply for certification.